vivekN7/TR2000-API-Data-Manager/Ops/TR2K_START_HERE.md

 # TR2000 API Data Manager - Project Status

-## Current State (2025-08-13 - End of Day)
+## Current State (2025-08-14)
 The TR2000 API Data Manager is a Blazor Server application (.NET 9.0) that interfaces with the TR2000 API to manage piping specification data.
-The project is approximately 90% complete with most functionality working.
+The project is approximately 95% complete with all reference endpoints now working correctly.

 ## Project Structure
 ```